xxTeDYxx/get5-web/README.md

 [![GitHub Downloads](https://img.shields.io/github/downloads/phlexplexico/get5-web/total.svg?label=Downloads)](https://github.com/phlexplexico/get5-web/releases/latest)
 ---

-**Status: Third Party Supported**
+**Status: Supported**

-This is an _**experimental**_ web panel meant to be used in conjunction with the [get5](https://github.com/splewis/get5) CS:GO server plugin.
+This is a web panel meant to be used in conjunction with the [get5](https://github.com/splewis/get5) CS:GO server plugin.
 It provides a more convenient way of managing matches and match servers.

-This fork of get5-web will probably be updated as more features are required for my use case (running a small league).
-Bugs will be fixed as I come across them, or based on priority (i.e. does it break everything for me).
-If you have any bugs you'd like to report, please create an issue.
-I'll try my best to help solve the issue, but I am still new to learning flask as well.
+This fork of get5 introduces a few new features that are used within get5 already, but were not originally ported over to the experimental web-panel.
+I've tried to make the web panel a little bit more secure (storing passwords, etc), and more handy for people to organize matches (Seasons and Leaderboards).
+Right now it's considered complete as it fits my needs and small-scale application.
+If you have any feature suggestions, *please create an issue*.
+It's extremely unlikely I'll put any more work into it, but pull requests are always welcome with features, provided they've been tested and pass CI!

-**WARNING: THIS BUILD OF THE WEB-PANEL IS _UNDER DEVELOPMENT_ AND IS STARTING TO USE MODIFIED GET5 MATERIAL, SUCH AS THE API_STATS PLUGIN.
+**WARNING: THIS BUILD OF THE WEB-PANEL USES MODIFIED GET5-APISTATS MATERIAL.
 I DO NOT TAKE RESPONSIBILITY FOR ANY DATA LOSS, MISUSE, ETC. THAT THIS WEBAPP MAY INCUR.**

-_IF YOU HAVE ANY ISSUES, **PLEASE REPORT IT HERE.**_
+_IF YOU HAVE ANY ISSUES WITH THE WEBPANEL OR THE API_STATS PLUGIN, **PLEASE REPORT IT HERE.**_

 ## How to use it:

+1a.
+Download the new get5_apistats.smx from the [releases](https://github.com/PhlexPlexico/get5-web/releases) page.
-1. Create your game servers on the "Add a server" page by giving their ip, port, and rcon password
+1b.
+Create your game servers on the "Add a server" page by giving their ip, port, and rcon password
 2. Create teams on the "Create a Team" page by listing the steamids for each of the players
 3. Go to the "Create a Match" page, selecting the teams, server, and rules for the match
 4. Optional - Create a season with a given date range to keep track for a subset of matches.